6 feet

 A Human's Arm Span

-The average adult’s arm span measured from fingertip to fingertip with arms outstretched closely approximates their height.
-For many people, this measurement falls right around six feet.
+The average adult’s arm span, measured fingertip to fingertip with arms fully extended, tends to mirror their height.
+For many people, that span lands right around six feet, which feels oddly precise for something most of us never bother measuring.

 10. A Dining Table